pvcnt/accio/docs/docs/concepts.md

 This unstable status can be defined depending on some inputs, but should be known before actually executing the operator.
 Unstable operators are allowed to used a seed they have access to through the operator execution context.
 This seed can be considered as an additional input and should be their only source of randomness.
-It means that given some inputs **and a seed**, unstable operators are expected to produce the exact same outputs at each execution.
+It means that given **a set of inputs and a seed**, unstable operators are expected to produce the exact same outputs at each execution.

 ## Workflows